The art of moving AFL star turned artist Gavin Wanganeen's first exhibition

 Wanganeen’s history as a favourite son of the Essendon Football Club resulted in a decision by the club to team with the Koori Heritage Trust to help the artist present his first exhibition in Melbourne as part of its ‘Dreamtime at the G’ match.
 The idea had one significant hurdle though, how to transport the large and fragile pieces of art on next to no budget?
 The challenge was put toToll about transporting the collection safely and in a timely manner.

 “Toll has a commitment to Indigenous engagement through its Reconciliation Action Plan, so when the opportunity came to use our expertise as a gesture of support for the exhibition and the Aboriginal community we were very happy to do so.” said Damain Bishop, Toll Group Director of Business Development.

-Toll Sensitive Freight team liaised closely with Wanganeen and the team from Omega Frames to discuss their needs before picking up the artwork at Wanganeen’s Adelaide studio.
-The pieces were double bubble wrapped and placed in a Sensitive Freight crate with ply wood in between each piece of artwork.
+Toll's sensitive freight team liaised closely with Wanganeen and the team from Omega Frames to discuss their needs before picking up the artwork at Wanganeen’s Adelaide studio.
+The pieces were double bubble wrapped and placed in a sensitive freight crate with ply wood in between each piece of artwork.
 Additional packing material was added for another level of protection, and then the artwork made its way safely to Melbourne.